Skip to main content

-Auditors of government entities and entities that receive government awards use our Government Auditing Standards,Ā commonly referred to asĀ generally accepted government auditing standards (GAGAS) or the Yellow Book, to perform their audits and produce their reports.
-The Yellow Book outlines the requirements for audit reports, professional qualifications for auditors, and audit organization quality management.
+Auditors of government entities and entities that receive government awards use our Government Auditing Standards, commonly referred to as generally accepted government auditing standards (GAGAS) or the Yellow Book, to perform their audits and produce their reports.
+The Yellow Book contains standards for financial audits, attestation engagements, and performance audits as well as specific requirements for individual auditors and audit organizations.

 Amendments & Interpretive Guidance

-At this time, there are no amendments or interpretive guidance for the 2018 revision of Government Auditing Standards.
+At this time, there are no amendments or interpretive guidance for Government Auditing Standards.

-• In August 2020, we issued an alert on general audit considerations related to COVID-19.
-Certain areas may need increased attention during audits due to the circumstances of the pandemic, such as identifying fraud risks.Ā View AlertĀ (PDF, 8Ā pages)
+In August 2020, we issued an alert on general audit considerations related to COVID-19.
+Certain areas may need increased attention during audits due to the circumstances of the pandemic, such as identifying fraud risks.
+View Alert (PDF, 8 pages)

-• In May 2020, we issued an alert that would allow more time and flexibility for auditors to complete continuing professional education (CPE) requirements during the pandemic.Ā View AlertĀ (PDF, 6 pages)
+In May 2020, we issued an alert that would allow more time and flexibility for auditors to complete continuing professional education (CPE) requirements during the pandemic.
+View Alert (PDF, 6 pages)

 Performance Audit Discussion Paper